 Taste: at first it tastes watery, only slightly sweet with a nice acidity.
 The medium palate has some pumpkin, watermelon and cucumber hints with unidentified green notes.
 The aftertaste is a bit dry and slightly astringent with lingering sulphuric notes (again fire works like) and a hint resembling pumpkin seeds.
 Refreshing.

-Price: came with my favorite and currently the only cider subscription shipping to Germany Orchard Box.
+Price: came with my favourite and currently the only cider subscription shipping to Germany Orchard Box.